 Virtually all mutual funds and ETFs include an annual fee for investment management.
 They also charge for other services, such as recordkeeping, taxes, legal expenses, accounting, and auditing.
 Some funds also charge a marketing fee.
 All these expenses are included in the expense ratio—which is published in the fund’s prospectus.

 Typically, index funds and passively-managed ETFs charge lower fees, and attempt to re-create the performance of a benchmark index by holding a basket of stocks.
 Actively managed funds attempt to perform better than their benchmark through analysis of individual stocks, and ongoing portfolio construction, and may charge higher fees.
 But even within the universe of actively managed and index funds, there are significant cost differences.
 Expense ratios may not capture all the costs investors should consider when selecting funds.
 There are a few costs that are not included in the expense ratio—including sales charges, or “loads,” that are paid when you first buy a fund, which are often used to compensate advisers for their advice.
 Some funds also charge deferred sales charges and redemption fees.

 How much do fees matter?
 A fund’s expense ratio is subtracted directly from its return, and because costs compound the same way earnings do, even small differences in price can make a big impact over time.
 At the same time, performance has the potential to more than offset differences in cost—so you should consider expenses within the context of the performance you expect.

 Managing the risk of paying too much

-“Investors have to weigh performance, service, and strategy along with cost when choosing products and services,” says Subramaniam.
-“But it makes sense to consider value too—because anything you save on fees can be put to work in achieving your real goals.”
+“Investors have to weigh service, strategy, and performance potential along with cost when choosing products and services,” says Subramaniam.
+“But it makes sense to consider value too—because anything you save on fees can be put to work in achieving your investment goals.”

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917